andrewdwallo/filament-companies/README.md

     'path' => env('FILAMENT_PATH', 'company'),
 ```
-> The Laravel Welcome Page, Fortify, etc.. will respect your changes.
+> The Laravel Welcome Page & Fortify will respect your changes

 ### Socialite